microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-memberof.md

 [!INCLUDE [permissions-table](../includes/permissions/user-list-memberof-permissions.md)]

 > [!TIP]
-> 1. Calling the `/me/memberOf` endpoint requires a signed-in user and therefore a delegated permission.
-Application permissions are not supported when using the `/me/memberOf` endpoint.
+> - Calling the `/me/memberOf` endpoint requires a signed-in user and therefore a delegated permission.
+Application permissions are not supported when you use the `/me/memberOf` endpoint.
-> 2. To list the members of a group with hidden membership, the Member.Read.Hidden permission is required.
+> - To list the members of a group with hidden membership, the `Member.Read.Hidden` permission is required.

 [!INCLUDE [limited-info](../../includes/limited-info.md)]